AB-Rhman/K8s-Voting-App-Demo/README.md

-A Demo Project using  Kubernets
+A Demo Project using  Kubernetes